Daredevil – Season 1

 Claire Temple (Rosario Dawson) is a woman who kindly took Matt in when he was lying injured in a dumpster and nursed him back to health.
 She is reluctant to help him at first but her good nature wins through and she can’t help but do everything possible to make sure this mysterious stranger lives through the night.

 I really like the way the relationship between Matt and Claire was portrayed throughout the series.
 Initially she is terrified of him but more scared of the people after him so has no choice but to trust him.
 Eventually this turns into an uneasy partnership that has an underlying attraction.
 She’s not a conventional love interest by any stretch as she decides that she can’t emotionally handle Matt’s life so distances herself from him.
 This is something that Matt can’t argue with and reluctantly accepts.
 She fills the role of tending to his wounds at several points throughout the season.
-Rosario Dawson does a great job of bringing Claire to life and has great chemistry with Chris Cox that helps to make their connection feel more real.
+Rosario Dawson does a great job of bringing Claire to life and has great chemistry with Charlie Cox that helps to make their connection feel more real.

 Ben Urich (Vondie Curtis-Hall) is a reporter who believes in getting to the truth above any kind of financial gain.
 He spends a lot of the season working with Karen to try to expose Fisk’s criminal dealings which naturally gets him in a lot of trouble.
 It’s a slow burn but things really get difficult for him when he starts to get close to the truth.
 Ultimately it results in his tragic death but he is a man who upheld his integrity until the very end and was always portrayed as a devoted husband to his ailing wife.